Buying the horse is only the beginning…

 Regardless, there are inexpensive options on the market that actually are nice and soft straight off the rack.
 So, you should either go to a tack shop and start touching, or ask other horse people for recommendations.

 If you plan to hit the trails and know you’ll be getting a bit damp, you might look for nylon or BioThane options.
-Those are the same as leather when it comes to making your choice, though.
-They need to fit AND they need to be soft and comfortable.
+Whatever material you opt for, your bridle still needs to fit AND be soft and comfortable.

-- Make sure you buy something with enough quality to be soft and prevent chafing.
+- Make sure you buy something soft enough to prevent chafing.

 - Match your current tack or buy something that can go with anything.